 When taken as directed, Ativan use rarely results in an overdose.
-So, when an individual takes more than the recommended amount or combines the medication with another central nervous system (CNS) depressant, such as alcohol, opioids or barbiturates, they can significantly increase their chances of overdose.
+So, when an individual takes more than the recommended amount or combines the medication with another central nervous system (CNS) depressant, such as alcohol, opioids, or barbiturates, they can significantly increase their chances of overdose.

-- restlessness or excitement
+- Dizziness or nausea

 Risks Of Ativan Use